The cost of Presa Canarios can be pretty expensive. The price tags on these pups sit alongside the prices of some popular designer dog breeds.

 Here are some essential items for your Presa Canario:

-- Dog Food: The first thing to buy for your Presa Canario is some packs of dog food.
-Make sure to pick a few different bags to test out.
-Also, read the labels and make sure the kibble you buy is right for your dog’s age and activity level!
-A large pack of kibble will set you back around $80 to $100.
+- Food and Treats: The first thing to buy for your Presa Canario is some packs of dog food and treats.
+Make sure to read the labels and make sure the kibble and dog treats you buy are appropriate for your dog’s age and activity level.
+A large pack of kibble will set you back around $100 to $120.

-- Feeding Bowls: When buying feeding bowls, it is recommended to pick stainless ones.
+- Food and Water Bowls: When buying feeding bowls, it is recommended to pick stainless ones.
 Not only are stainless bowls easier to clean, but they also last longer than plastic bowls.
-A pair of feeding bowls usually costs around $10 to $20.
+A pair of feeding bowls usually costs around $15 to $35.
 The Presa Canario is a large pup so buy plus-size bowls!

-- Dog Bed: A proper dog bed is important for a large dog like the Presa Canario.
+- Bed: A proper dog bed is important for a large dog like the Presa Canario.
 Ample padding will help prevent hip dysplasia and other muscular problems.
 Make sure to invest in a large and high-quality dog bed.
-A decent dog bed for a Presa Canario will cost you between $40 and $60.
+A decent dog bed for a Presa Canario will cost you between $50 and $200.

-- Dog Crate: Crate training is important for any dog, especially large dogs like the Presa Canario.
-A large and sturdy crate will run you around $50 to $80.
+- Crate: Crate training is important for any dog, especially large dogs like the Presa Canario.
+A large and sturdy crate will run you around $60 to $500.
 Make sure to invest in a high-quality crate for your dog so that it will last longer.

-- Leash and Collar: A leash and collar is another essential item to buy for your Presa Canario.
-Make sure to pick one that is high-quality and corrosion-resistant.
-Keep in mind that the Presa Canario is an incredibly powerful dog!
-Expect to pay $30 to $40 for a durable leash and collar.
+- Leashes and Collars: A leash and collar are essential items to buy for your Presa Canario.
+Keep in mind that the Presa Canario is an incredibly powerful dog, so make sure to pick high-quality and corrosion-resistant ones.
+Expect to pay $15 to $50 for a durable leash and collar.

-- Chew Toys: Presa Canarios love chewing, especially during their younger years.
+- Toys: Presa Canarios love chewing, especially during their younger years.
 Chewing helps them exercise their jaws and strengthens their teeth.
 When picking chew toys for your Presa Canario, make sure to buy extra-large ones.
-The usual price range for chew toys is $10 to $20.
+The usual price range for toys is $30 to $50.

 Here’s a checklist of all your initial expenses for your Presa Canario puppy:

-As you can see, you need around $350 to $870 for your pet’s accessories and permits.
-Aside from dog food and dog shampoo, the things listed above are one-time expenses.
+As you can see, you need around $650 to $2,445 for your pet’s initial needs.
+Most of the things listed above are one-time expenses.

 Also, if you already have some of these items, you may opt to reuse them with your new pet.